Obadiah Noel: Professional career

 Noel attended the Tampa Bay Pro Combine in preparation for the 2021 NBA draft.
 He was named to the All-Combine team after averaging 14 points, 2.8 rebounds and 2.3 assists per game.

 Raptors 905 (2021–2022)

-In October 2021, Noel joined the Raptors 905 after a successful tryout.
-On January 6, 2022, he scored a career-high 28 points in a 103-94 win against the Fort Wayne Mad Ants.
+After going undrafted in the 2021 NBA draft, Noel joined Raptors 905 in November 2021 after a successful tryout.
+On January 6, 2022, he scored a career-high 28 points in a 103–94 win against the Fort Wayne Mad Ants.
 On December 12, 2022, Noel was waived.

-Westchester Knicks (2022–present)
+Westchester Knicks (2022–2024)

 On December 14, 2022, Noel signed a contract to join the Westchester Knicks.

+On August 3, 2023, Noel signed with the New York Knicks.
+However, he was waived on September 6 and on November 9, he was named to the Westchester Knicks opening night roster.

+APR (2024)

+On April 19, 2024, Noel signed with APR of the Rwanda Basketball League and the Basketball Africa League.
+Noel made his debut in the semi-final of the Genocide Memorial Tournament and scored 26 points, 7 rebounds and 3 assists against REG.

+Indiana Mad Ants (2024–2025)

+On November 18, 2024, Noel was acquired by the Indiana Mad Ants.

+Return to APR (2025–present)

+On May 11, 2025, Noel returned to APR for a second stint in Rwanda, approximately one week ahead of the start of the 2025 BAL season.
+He helped the Lions finish in third place, the best results by a Rwandan team in league history.
+Noel averaged 13.9 points and 3.2 assists per game, was named to the BAL All-Defensive First Team after the season ended.